couchbaselabs/agent-catalog/README.md

       web.py      -- Provides an HTML/REST interface for the SUBCMD's.
    models/

-rosetta_core/     -- The core rosetta library used by applications and by the rosetta CLI. catalog/ provider/ record/
+agent_catalog_core/     -- The core agentc library used by applications and by the agentc CLI. catalog/ provider/ record/